emilyantosch/shc_pr3_vl/databases/slides_4/main.typ

 #slide[
   #heading(numbering: none)[Mapping of Binary 1:1]
+  #text(size: 22pt)[
     3. The cross-reference or relationship relation approach
       - Set up a third relation R for the purpose of cross-referencing the primary keys of the two relations S and T representing the entity types
       - This approach is required for binary M:N relationships
       - The relation R will include the primary key attributes of S and T as foreign keys to S and T
       - The primary key of R will be one of the two foreign keys, and the other foreign key will be a unique key of R
       #figure(image("../assets/img/slides_04/20250305_manages_rev01.jpeg"))
+  ]
 ]

 #slide[